Frequently asked questions about sovereign AI, the 101 patents, the brains, and Mickai itself.

 A brain is a domain-specialised inference unit with its own scoped model, prompts, tools, and memory.
 Brains are not personas; they are functional specialists (reasoning, code, vision, voice, planning, retrieval, security, governance, etc.).
 Each brain has a typed message envelope schema and a signed identity on the internal bus.

-25 specialist domain brains in the canonical configuration.
+50 brains in the canonical configuration: 25 domain brains and 25 operational brains.
 Brains can be added, swapped, or revoked without restarting the system.
 The arbiter routes between them deterministically based on the request type, the user's clearance, and the active tenant.

 Brains exchange typed message envelopes over a signed internal bus.
 Every envelope carries a sender identity, a receiver identity, a payload schema version, and a signature.
 The bus refuses unsigned messages.
 This is patent 02 in the portfolio.